CTZxVULKAN/Tempered-Fox/README.md

 ### Recommended videos & tools

-For beginners firefox's `about:config` can be really tricky and intimidating.
-Feel free to watch the video below to get the basic gist of how its done.
+For beginners Firefox's `about:config` can be really tricky and intimidating.
+Feel free to watch Mental Outlaws' video below to get the basic gist of how its done.
 If you are still uncomfortable and dont feel confident yet then check out Firefox Profilemaker.

 * [Mental Outlaw](https://piped.kavin.rocks/watch?v=xxWXLlfqNAo)
 * [Firefox Profilemaker](https://ffprofile.com/)